Skip to main content

 Related Articles

-Disclaimer: The information in this article is for informational purposes only and does not constitute personalised insurance or legal advice.
+Disclaimer: the information in this article is for informational purposes only and does not constitute personalised insurance or legal advice.
 Car insurance prices and coverage terms vary between insurers and depend on your individual circumstances.
 We recommend obtaining multiple quotes and reading policy documents carefully before subscribing.
-This article reflects the regulatory situation in France as of April 2026.
+This article reflects the regulatory situation in France as of May 2026.